-Children's Act
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check to work in other areas.

-This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years time as part of Variance Response you may be required to work in other areas.
+Location This position is expected to work from Perioperative Department, Hutt

-Location This position is expected to work from the medical ward at Hiutt Hospital.
-From time to
+Hospital.
+From time to time as part of Variance Response you may be required